 Areas of the brain that may be targeted include the subthalamic nucleus and the globus pallidus.
-The exact placement of the stimulation is based on the individual person’s needs.2
+The exact placement of the stimulation is based on each person’s specific needs.2

-Who benefits from deep brain stimulation
+Who benefits from deep brain stimulation?

-The three parts of deep brain stimulation
+The 3 parts of deep brain stimulation